Gannett Co., Inc. (GCI): History, Ownership, Mission, How It Works & Makes Money

 Gannett Co., Inc. (GCI) Mission and Values

-• Innovates in digital media to reach and engage broader audiences.
+• Innovate in digital media to engage broader audiences.

-For more insights into Gannett's stakeholders, read this article: Exploring Gannett Co., Inc. (GCI) Investor Profile: Who’s Buying and Why?
+You can see how this plays out in the market by Exploring Gannett Co., Inc. (GCI) Investor Profile: Who's Buying and Why?

 Gannett Co., Inc. (GCI) How It Works